ktbeck/NOM/Documents/The Final Project/working_prototype_v1.md

 ### ----- Descriptions break in the middle of words -----

-**Description:**  Descriptions in the About Me sometimes break in the middle of words.
+**Description:**  Descriptions, paypal email, and contact info in the About Me sometimes break in the middle of words.

 **Location:** Account page

 **Suggested Action:** Use a different styling for the descriptions such that text wraps around but does not break.

 ### ----- Passes not listed on account page  -----